Jairik/Secure-P2P-Chatroom/docs/compiled-papers.md

 | **C2** | **Procter – _A Security Analysis of the Composition of ChaCha20 and Poly1305_** (IACR ePrint 2014/613) <br> <https://eprint.iacr.org/2014/613.pdf> | Provides the first formal single-user security proof for ChaCha20-Poly1305, showing tight bounds and highlighting why the straightforward “encrypt-then-MAC” composition is robust. |
 | **C3** | **Degabriele et al. – _The Security of ChaCha20-Poly1305 in the Multi-User Setting_** (IACR ePrint 2023/085) <br> <https://eprint.iacr.org/2023/085.pdf> | Extends the analysis to many-user environments (e.g., the Internet), derives concrete re-keying limits for TLS 1.3/QUIC, and compares the scheme’s security/performance trade-offs with AES-GCM. |

+**New One Found**: https://datatracker.ietf.org/doc/html/rfc8439  (ChaCha20 and Poly1305 for IETF Protocols)

 ---

 ## 2  Ed25519 (Signatures & Identity)